qulle/wikis/wiki-git-commands.md

 $ git reset --hard HEAD~1                      # Undo the last commit and don't preserve changes
 $ git reset --hard HEAD@{1}                    # Undo the previous reset --hard HEAD~1
 $ git reflog                                   # Show log och git ref history
-$ git reset --hard <COMMIT HASH>               # Undo any reset --hard
+$ git reset --hard <commit-hash>               # Undo any reset --hard

-$ git rm --cached <file>                       # To stop tracking a file, it must be removed from the index
+$ git rm --cached <filename>                   # To stop tracking a file, it must be removed from the index
-$ git rm -r --cached <folder>                  # To stop tracking a folder, it must be removed from the index
+$ git rm -r --cached <folder-name>             # To stop tracking a folder, it must be removed from the index

 $ git mv --force src/ts/file.ts src/ts/File.ts # Rename file that already is tracked
 ```